 The General Provisions in Division H, of the Consolidated Appropriations Act, 2016 (P.L.
 114-113), apply to this program.
 Please see Section 5.1 of the HRSA SF-424 Two-Tier Application Guide for additional information.
-Note that these or other provisions will apply in FY 2017, as required by law.
+Note that these or other restrictions will apply in FY 2017, as required by law.

-You are required to have the necessary policies, procedures and financial controls in place to ensure that your organization complies with all federal funding requirements and prohibitions such as lobbying, gun control, abortion, etc. The effectiveness of these policies, procedures and controls is subject to audit.
+You are required to have the necessary policies, procedures and financial controls in place to ensure that your organization complies with all legal requirements and restrictions applicable to the receipt of federal funding including statutory restrictions on use of funds for lobbying, executive salaries, gun control, abortion, etc. Like those for all other applicable grants requirements, the effectiveness of these policies, procedures and controls is subject to audit.